TLWebdesignNL/Pretty-PhotoRibbon/README.md

-# Pretty PhotoRibbon Module for Joomla 4
+# Pretty PhotoRibbon Module for Joomla 4 & Joomla 5
 A photo ribbon to display photos on your website

 This module can display images in a scrollable ribbon on your website.